 A medical professional is the protagonist of The Wonder, and she tries to explain to 11-year-old Anna O’Donnell, the titular character, that she is starving to death.
 “You need food like everyone else.
 There’s nothing special about you,” says Lib, the brisk English nurse in charge of watching Anna “fast.”
 She acknowledges that the tone, the content of her warning comes out like abuse when she is trying to encourage the child.
 “If you won’t eat, child, you’ll die,” she says.
 In response, “Anna looked right at her, then nodded and smiled.”

-Those of us, regardless of our background, who find these kind of girls baffling (or tend towards self-indulgence rather than self-denial) are something like Lib, the skeptical, Florence Nightingale-trained nurse in The Wonder who arrives in Ireland, some few years after the potato famine (or the Great Hunger) on a mysterious mission.
+Those of us, regardless of our background, who find these kind of girls baffling (or tend towards self-indulgence rather than self-denial) are something like Lib, the skeptical, Florence Nightingale-trained nurse in The Wonder who arrives in Ireland, some few years after the potato famine— also called the Great Hunger — on a mysterious mission.
 Charged with observing Anna, who is attracting religious pilgrims due to her claim to be subsisting on “manna from heaven,” Lib watches closely to see when, and how, she is secretly eating.
 Lib is both nurse and detective, maternal figure and also, she realizes, gaoler.
 Her “watch” on the girl is preventing whatever kind of subterfuge has allowed her to live this long.

 While Anna’s physical diminishing in The Wonder makes her into a sort of blissed-out martyr, Evie and the other girls get thinner as The Girls meanders towards its bloody end — Evie’s two-week absence brings their hunger into relief when she returns — as if their physical health connects them to any lingering morality.
 It’s hard for Cline to make the leap from their dangerous play to their psychotic descent into child-murder (and indeed, the novel’s focus shies away from the uglier realities of the Manson Family).
 Perhaps that’s because brutality at the hands of those who are meant to be avatars of purity remains incomprehensible, unsayable, in a white supremacist society.

 Again, as other critics have noted, Cline hedges her moral bets, using her “bystander” narrator to steer away from the violent rape, mind control and racist rhetoric that marked the real Manson family.
-Thus, though her novel is brilliantly realized, it tends to reinforce an idealization of white female adolescence even during a partially successful attempt to show the monstrousness beneath the veneer.
-Because of its more simplistic tone, Donoghue’s novel ends up being more valiant than Cline’s in indicting rank, misogynist evil.
+Thus, though her novel is brilliantly realized, it tends to reinforce an idealization of white female adolescence even during its partially successful attempt to show the monstrousness beneath the veneer.
+Donoghue’s novel, on the other hand, ends up being more valiant than Cline’s in indicting rank, misogynist evil thanks to a simplistic tone.
 The author clearly shares Lib’s disgust for Catholicism’s sexual prudery and superstition; this anger blazes off the page, never tempered.
 While The Girls fades away, showing Evie as an adult who has learned to swallow her dissatisfaction, The Wonder‘s thrilling caper of an ending feels stolen from young adult fiction.

 It’s a strange turn after the and almost unbearable psychological detail that suffused the preceding pages — but perhaps the fantastic aspect of YA fiction, the genre that young women read to escape and reflect on their lives, is an appropriate way to end a tale about the hunger many young women feel to transcend the immense weight that has been placed on their bodies.